beckn/protocol-server/pending-doc-bhanu.md

 6. do change the variables as you want it to be (Note: these should be set in default.yaml files)
 7. execute docker-compose up -d to start the (MongoDB, RabbitMQ, Redis) containers

-3. Developer system setup
+Developer system setup

-As the Protocol Server repository is Public, clone the repository and checkout to v2 branch. git clone https://github.com/beckn/protocol-server.git cd protocol-server git checkout master
+As the Protocol Server repository is Public, clone the repository and checkout to main branch.

+git clone https://github.com/beckn/protocol-server.git

+cd protocol-server

+git checkout master

 Install
 You can utilize Docker to deploy the MongoDB, RabbitMQ and Redis services.
 We've included an illustrative docker-compose file located in docker/docker-compose.yaml.

 To set things up effortlessly, run the setup.sh command.
 This command not only copies the Follow file to your home directory but also generates a docker_data directory.
 Within this directory, you'll find the docker-compose.yaml file for configuring the aforementioned services.
 Additionally, here's a list of files included for your reference:
 •	deploy-bap.sh